asifbacchus/fail2banUFW/README.md

 This is a basic set up for Fail2Ban on an system that is directly exposed to the internet (i.e. not behind a separate firewall).

-**This set-up assumes you are using UFW as your firewall front-end and it's working correctly.**
+**This set-up assumes you are using UFW as your firewall front-end and it is working correctly.**

 In addition to the standard SSHd jail, a separate jail that monitors UFW BLOCK